 The master YP server can use /etc/netgroup to generate three YP maps in the /var/yp/domainname directory: netgroup, netgroup.byuser and netgroup.byhost.
-The netgroup YP map contains the basic information in information to speed the lookup process of network groups.
+The netgroup YP map contains the basic information in /etc/netgroup.
+The two other YP maps contain a more specific form of the information to speed the lookup process of network groups.

 Some programs that consult the YP maps are mountd, rlogin, and rsh.
 The mountd program consults them for system classifications, if it encounters netgroup names in the exports file.
-The rlogin and rsh programs consult the netgroup map for both system and user classifications if they encounter netgroup names in the hosts.equiv or .rhosts file.
+The rlogin and rsh programs consult the netgroup map for both system and user classifications if they encounter netgroup names in the hosts.equiv or /.rhosts file.

-If you place your /etc/netgroup file in a source directory (such as /var/yp/src), then when you execute the make command in the /var/yp directory, the make command will not find the netgroup file.
+If you place your /etc/netgroup file in a source directory (such as /var/yp/src), when you execute the make command in the /var/yp directory, the make command will not find the netgroup file.
 To correct this, update the netgroup file in the source directory.
 Then copy it to /etc/netgroup before executing the make command.
 For more information, see make(1) in the ULTRIX Reference Pages.